ansible/ansible/docs/docsite/rst/user_guide/windows_performance.rst

 your Windows hosts to speed them up specifically in the context of using Ansible with them, and generally.

-Optimise PowerShell performance to reduce Ansible task overhead
+Optimize PowerShell performance to reduce Ansible task overhead
 ---------------------------------------------------------------
 To speed up the startup of PowerShell by around 10x, run the following PowerShell snippet in an Administrator session.
 Expect it to take tens of